TobikoData/sqlmesh/docs/guides/scheduling.md

        sqlmesh_example.example_full_model ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100.0% • 1/1 • 0:00:00
 ```

 **Note:** The `sqlmesh run` command performs model evaluation based on the missing data intervals identified at the time of running.
 The command itself doesn't run continuously and exits once the evaluation is complete.
-It's a responsibility of a user to run this command periodically using either a cron job, a CI / CD tool like Jenkins or similar means.
+It's the responsibility of a user to run this command periodically using either a cron job, a CI / CD tool like Jenkins or similar means.

 ## Integrating with Airflow